shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/access-policy-member-config-service.md

 ---
 title: Access Policy Member Config Service
-description: In this article, learn about the Access Policy Member Config service, their JSON fields, and REST API with thorough example. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: In this article, learn about the Access Policy Member Config service, their JSON fields, and REST API with a thorough example. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---